Submission on: SNA 1 Initial Position Paper 2013

 Information gap

-1. Snapper growth and productivity
+1. Snapper growth

 Why do snapper in SNA 1 grow the slowest in NZ?